romain-chiap/MAVLinkToUDP/README.md

 		Specifies the vehicle setup, it can be either quad or vogi.
 		If not specified, the default vehicle is a quad.
 ```

+## About us
+Coriolis g Corporation is a Canadian company specialized in Vertical Takeoff and Landing (VTOL) Unmanned Aerial Vehicles (UAV).

+The company is focusing on developing a new type of VTOL aircraft using a passive coupling system.
+We are specialized in dynamics and control and real time simulation.
+The SIH is a simple simulator for quadrotors released for free and without any conditions.

+Discover our current platform at [www.vogi-vtol.com](http://www.vogi-vtol.com/)